Pradumnasaraf/BioDrop-CLI/README.md

 ### 👨‍💻 Using the CLI tool

-Check this detailed documentation out - [linkfree.eddiehub.io/docs/environments/linkfree-cli](https://linkfree.eddiehub.io/docs/environments/linkfree-cli)
+Check out this detailed documentation - [linkfree.eddiehub.io/docs/environments/linkfree-cli](https://linkfree.eddiehub.io/docs/environments/linkfree-cli)

 ### 📦 Development and Contribution

-You can use choose to devlop this by setting up the project locally and installing the dependencies or use Gitpod to run the project in a cloud-based development environment without having to install anything locally.
+You can choose to develop the CLI by setting up the project locally and installing the dependencies, or by using Gitpod to run the project in a cloud-based development environment without having to install anything locally.

-#### Local Development
+### Local Development

-After forking, cloning and installing the dependencies, you can run the following commands to run the project locally.
-Create a folder name `data` in the root directory.
-You can use use below command to create a folder.
+After forking, cloning, and installing the dependencies, you can run the following commands to run the project locally.
+Create a folder named data in the root directory using the command below:

 ```bash
 mkdir data